drbobbeaty/advent-of-code/README.md

 that wasn't a great fit for Clojure.
 But it was still fun to work these with a friend.

+I ended up finishing up a lot of this year while doing 2018, so a lot more of this is filled in.
+Good enough. :)

 ## 2017

 This I didn't really get started on, and I feel kinda bad about that.
 But I'm